 Missed appointment due to broker failure

-If a documented broker failure causes a missed medical appointment, file a complaint.
-Some healthcare providers charge missed appointment fees; in cases of broker failure, the broker may be responsible for absorbing those fees rather than the member.
-Document the broker failure carefully.
+If a documented broker failure causes a missed medical appointment, file a complaint and document it carefully.
+Where a provider charges a missed-appointment fee, the broker may be responsible for absorbing it rather than the member.

 Frequently Asked Questions